rloth/refbibs-stack/README.md

 The `[output]` section allows the user to set the name of the saved output files.

-The `[process]` section contains the ncpu parameter (number of simultaneous queries sent by the client).
+The `[process]` section contains the service-ncpu parameter (optimal number of simultaneous queries accepted by the service, to adjust in line with the setting on the server machine at grobid-home/config/grobid.properties => org.grobid.max.connections).

 Contacts
 ---------